PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/00-config.md

 >
 > **optional**

-Deploy to your favorite platform with exporters.
-This parameter allows you to export your project, such as a static site for Apache or a bundle ready for Deno Deploy.
+Deploy to your favorite platform with [Exporters](@@@).
+This parameter allows you to export your project, for example as a static site for Apache or Nginx or a bundle ready for Deno Deploy.

 ```ts
 import {  DenoExporter, UpstashCache } from "https://deno.land/x/frugal@{{FRUGAL_VERSION}}/mod.ts";